 Invermere-on-the-Lake (population 3,391) is a small, friendly town situated on the shores of one of the warmest lakes in the region.
-Spend the day at the beach or on the water, but take time to explore the quaint shops and galleries in town.
+Spend the day at the beach or on the water, but take time to explore the galleries and quaint shops in town including:

 Minutes west of Invermere, Panorama Mountain Resort is all about play.
 Kids love the waterpark, waterslide and adventure camps.
 Grown-ups enjoy the hot pools, shops, restaurants, the Greywolf Golf Course and the perfect setting.
 Great vacation packages are offered at both Panorama Mountain Resort and downtown properties.

 Things to See and Do

 Panorama Bike Park offers chairlift accessed hiking and biking, terrain for all abilities and top-line bike rentals.
 Invermere showcases Swansea Mountain – its upper flanks are steep and rocky, making for some burly riding off the top.
 The views down the valley are incredible.

 Daily guide and self-guided tours on Lake Windermere or paddle town to town on the Columbia River, Invermere to Radium Hot Springs.
 Lake Windermere is a beach and boating haven – kayak, sail, water ski, swim, play – this area is a magnet for the sun crowd.
 Watersport rentals and excursions are offered.

 Lakeside Classic & Loop the Lake Events

 Takes place early-August each year.
 Watch hangglider and paraglider pilots soar through the air and attempt their water-landing.
 An excellent spectator sport at James Chabot Provincial Park.
 Walk, bike or run in the Loop the Lake Relay Event.

 Town of Invermere’s history